-For some therapists and healers, 2013 was a struggle.
-Perhaps you can relate and want to do better this year yourself.
+For some therapists and healers marketing is always a struggle.
+Perhaps you can relate and want to do better.
 If that is the case, now is the time to get on it.

-Below are 5 themes that I saw repeatedly last year in therapists’ marketing and some pointers on how to avoid them this year.
+Below are 5 themes that I repeatedly see in therapists’ marketing and some pointers on how to avoid them.

 Mistake #1: Going Into Panic Mode Because of a Drop in Clients

 Whether you have been in business for 6 months or 30 years, you are always at risk of experiencing a drop in the number of counseling or healing clients you see—this is especially true if you are not marketing effectively.
-I had quite a few people come to me last year that had been in practice for a few decades and were shocked and discouraged when their client load decreased substantially.
+Therapists and healers who have been in practice for a few decades often come to me shocked and discouraged because their client load decreased substantially.

 You have to remember that nothing is ever for certain.
 Things are constantly changing, and in order to thrive in business and in your life, you need to change and evolve too.